Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

 - Entering the following command to change the device name using the city abbrev. in table below using number scheme 01 through 10.
     - **sudo nano /etc/hostname**
         - i.e. **raspberrypi-<**abbreviation**>-01**, See table below for names.
     - Copy this table to a Word document and update the MAC Addresses.
-This info is a MUST to conect to Microsoft WiFi
+This info is a MUST to conect to Microsoft WiFi, see **Find the MAC Address** below.
     - Press **ctrl-X**, press **Y**, press **Enter** to save file.

         City Name | Device Name | MAC Address